jolynt24/Knapsack_ATM/index.md

 ### Problem

-- When there is cash depletion in the ATM, the ATM will be unable to dispense cash.
+- When there is cash depletion in the ATM, the ATM is unable to dispense cash.
 - Cash depletion occurs due 2 conditions:
   1. Insufficient funds
   2. Insufficient denominations